SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 is explained in detail in the following chapters.
-Experienced programmers may find that the examples provide enough information about Swift thay they can skim the the *Language Guide* and refer to the *Language Reference* for answers to specific questions.
+Experienced programmers may find that the examples provide enough information about Swift thay they can skim the rest of this book and refer back to it when they have questions.

-..
-TODO Should be an xName-No-Link element for the references to parts of this book above, rather than just putting them in italics.

 Simple Values
 -------------